zbenhar/airbnb-clone/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+<br></br>
+This project is hosted on Firebase at the following link: https://airbnb-replica-8fe6d.web.app/.

 ## Available Scripts